Does WP Rocket work with Cloudflare CDN services?

 This is useful for selecting a pre-defined performance option for improving your site through Cloudflare.

 This option set:

-If you need to re-write the URL of static files, then this option becomes useful.
-Otherwise, it only needs to be toggled on if you use Cloudflare flexible SSL features.
+If you need to re-write the URL of static files, then this option becomes valid.
+Otherwise, it only needs to be toggled on if you use Cloudflare’s flexible SSL features.

-If your WordPress blog runs on full SSL protocol, never use this features.
+Never use these features if your WordPress blog runs on full SSL protocol.
 It may break your website functionalities.